edubart/nelua-lang/docs/pages/manual.md

 ## Scope rules

 * `var` `let` `const` are local by default inside function blocks
-* in code scope all variables are exported unless it is declated as `local`
+* in code scope all variables are exported unless it is declarated as `local`

 ```euluna
 -- variables are locally available